18mm Dragonfly Monocopter

 A Dragonfly on a monocopter launch pad

-Note: Copying, Downsizing, Upsizing or any
+Note: Copying, Downsizing, Upsizing or any other unauthorized

 reproduction or alteration of any of the designs on this web site